 The Financial Times Guide to Value Investing, allowed me to set out core investment principles used by some wonderful investors, such as Benjamin Graham, Philip Fisher, Warren Buffett and Peter Lynch.

-I'm writing newsletters on Warren Buffett's investments as case studies.
-These are being turned into a series of books.
-The first two, The Deals of Warren Buffett: Vol 1: The first $100m, The Deals of Warren Buffett, Vol 2: The making of a billionaire are already published and translated into many languages.
+I wrote newsletters on Warren Buffett's investments as case studies.
+These were later turned into a series of books, The Deals of Warren Buffett: Vol 1: The first $100m, The Deals of Warren Buffett, Vol 2: The making of a billionaire; The Deals of Warren Buffett, Vol 3: The making of America's largest company.
+They have been translated into many languages.

 Another book, The Great Investors, provides short descriptions of the investment philosophies of George Soros, John Templeton and Anthony Bolton as well as Benjamin Graham, Philip Fisher, Peter Lynch, Warren Buffett, Charlie Munger and John Neff.